 Two-factor authentication is where after you enter in your password, you then enter in another code provided by another system, whether it’s an authenticator app on your phone, a key fob, an email sent to your main account, or a fingerprint ID scanner.

 Two-factor authentication makes it more difficult for people to get in using your account.
-If you want to make sure your WordPress site is secure, it’s a great way to add in an extra bit of security.
+If you want to make sure your WordPress site is secure, it’s a great way to add an extra bit of security.
 There are several plugins you can use, as seen in WordPress.org’s Two Step Authentication article.

 Take regular backups

 No matter what you do, you still run the risk of being hacked.
 That’s where regular backups come in — an easy way to restore your site back to its original glory.
 Our Managed WordPress packages come with daily snapshot backups, or you can purchase snapshot backups for our Web Hosting packages separately.

 You can also manually back up and restore your site and database — Scott explains how in his Five Minute Fix.

 Keep aware of what’s happening